spapastamkou/open-science-meanings/text.md

  > "'Open Science' is one of the buzzwords of the scientific community".
 (Fecher & Friesike 2014)

-## References
-Fecher, B., Friesike, S. (2014).
-Open Science: One Term, Five Schools of Thought.
-In: Bartling, S., Friesike, S. (eds) *Opening Science*.
-Springer, Cham. https://doi-org.inshs.bib.cnrs.fr/10.1007/978-3-319-00026-8_2

-Moore, Samuel A. "A genealogy of open access: negotiations between openness and access to research". *Revue française des sciences de l’information et de la communication* 11, 2017, DOI: https://doi.org/10.4000/rfsic.3220
+ ### The politics/policies of OS

+ Keohane & Nye consider scientific information as part of free information (the two other categories being commercial and strategic), e.g. information to be acquired (by a receiver) or made available (by the sender) for free.
+The sender gets advantages from the receiver using the information which is an incentive to produce it.
+As capacity to attract attention to the information they produce.

 Papastamkou Sofia.
 (2019, octobre 17).
 Du mouvement de l'open access à la politique de la science ouverte.
 L'impact sur la recherche aujourd'hui.
 Zenodo. https://doi.org/10.5281/zenodo.3572831

 Reichmann S, Wieser B. Open science at the science-policy interface: bringing in the evidence? *Health Research Policy and Systems*.
 2022 Jun 20; 20(1):70. doi: 10.1186/s12961-022-00867-6.
-PMID: 35725491; PMCID: PMC9208144

 Roser, Max, Hannah Ritchie, and Edouard Mathieu (2023) - “What is Moore's Law?”
 Published online at OurWorldinData.org.
 Retrieved from: 'https://ourworldindata.org/moores-law' [Online Resource]